In Mexico, the civil law legal system is applicable.

 Enforcement and Remedies

-The only way to enforce a patent is through administrative proceedings (infringement action) before the MIIP, which is not a court of law, but a federal administrative office that, among other matters, grants patents.
-Therefore, the MIIP is technically competent to resolve a patent infringement case.
+There are two ways to enforce a patent.
+The first is through administrative proceedings (infringement action) before the MIIP, which is not a court of law but a federal administrative office that, among other matters, grants patents; the second is through a civil action claiming damages from the violation to the patent rights.

-If an infringement is declared, the MIIP will also sanction the infringer with a fine of up to MXP1,737,600 or USD86,880 (at an exchange rate of USD1 = MXP20).
+If an infringement is declared, the MIIP will also sanction the infringer with a fine of up to MXN21.72 million.

-In accordance with the MIPL, trade mark registrations may be applied for by any individual or entity that wishes to distinguish its products or services, while the right to their exclusive use is obtained through a trade mark registration.
+In accordance with the FLPIP, trade mark may be applied by any individual or entity that wishes to distinguish its products or services, and the right to their exclusive use is obtained through a trade mark registration.

 In Mexico, trade mark protection is granted to any sign that is perceivable by the senses and that can be represented in a clear and precise manner which makes it distinguishable from other products and services in the market.

-The MIPL recognises the following signs available for registration:
+The FLPIP recognises the following signs available for registration:

-Furthermore, the MIPL also foresees the possibility to register the following distinctive signs:
+Furthermore, the FLPIP also foresees the possibility to register the following distinctive signs:

 Term of Protection

-In Mexico, a trade mark registration is in full force and effect for a 10-year period, with the possibility to file subsequent renewals for the same period.
-The 10 years are counted from the filing date of the corresponding application.
+In Mexico, a trade mark registration is in full force and effect for a ten-year period, with the possibility to file subsequent renewals for the same period.
+The ten years are counted from the granting date of the corresponding registration.

 If the third anniversary declaration of use is not filed, the relevant registration will automatically lapse.

-Once a trade mark application is filed, the MIIP will publish the same in the Official Gazette for opposition purposes within a 10 working-day period, counting from its filing date, granting a non-extendable term of one month to allow third parties to bring opposition against the application.
+Once a trade mark application is filed, the MIIP will publish the same in the Official Gazette for opposition purposes within a ten-working-day period, counting from its filing date, granting a non-extendable term of one month to allow third parties to bring opposition against the application.

-If no opposition is filed and the examiner considers that there is no legal requirement or objection in accordance with the MIPL, the authority will grant the certificate of registration.
+If no opposition is filed and the examiner considers that there is no legal requirement or objection in accordance with the FLPIP, the authority will grant the certificate of registration.

 Enforcement and Remedies

-There are two ways to enforce a trade mark: through an administrative infringement action filed before the MIIP and through a criminal action filed before the FPO.
+There are three ways to enforce a trade mark: (i) through an administrative infringement action filed before the MIIP, (ii) through a civil action claiming damages and (iii) through a criminal action filed before the FPO.

-The MIPL establishes, among other matters, the legal hypothesis of infringement, as well as the penalties that can be imposed on an infringer (if it has demonstrated infringing conduct).
+The FLPIP establishes, among other matters, the legal hypothesis of infringement, as well as the penalties that can be imposed to an infringer (if the infringing conduct is demonstrated).

-According to the MIPL, the following are considered to be trade mark infringements and the IP right-holder is entitled to start such action if someone:
+According to the FLPIP, the following are considered to be trade mark infringements and the IP right-holder is entitled to start such action if someone:

-Where the MIIP determines in a decision that aninfringement was demonstrated, such authority is obliged to impose one of the following penalties on the defendant: a fine (up to MXP1,737,600or USD86,880, at an exchange rate of USD1 = MXP20), an administrative arrest, or the temporary/permanent closure of the infringer's business.
+Where the MIIP determines in a decision that an infringement was demonstrated, such authority is obliged to impose one of the following penalties on the defendant: a fine (up to MXP22,405,000), or the temporary/permanent closure of the infringer's business.

 IP right-holders can also start a criminal action against any third party that falsifies trade marks, using the following steps:

-The MIPL recognises the protection of industrial designs, including under such categories as industrial drawings and industrial models.
+The FLPIP recognises the protection of industrial designs, including under such categories as industrial drawings and industrial models.

 An industrial drawing is defined as any combination of shapes, lines or colours incorporated in an industrial product for ornamentation purposes and which provides a specific appearance of its own, whereas an industrial model is constituted to be a three-dimensional shape that serves as a model or pattern for the manufacture of an industrial product, giving it a special appearance that does not involve any technical effects.